kyma-project/community/CONTRIBUTING.md

 If a test fails, check the reason by clicking the **Details** button next to the given job on your PR.
 Make the required changes and add the `/test {failed-test-name}` comment to your PR to rerun the test.
 If you want to rerun all failed tests, add the `/retest` comment.

-> **NOTE:** The test comments trigger tests only when a Kyma organization member adds them to a PR.
+> **NOTE:** All test comments trigger tests only when a Kyma organization member adds them to a PR.

 11. Wait for the Kyma maintainers to review and approve your PR.
 The maintainers can approve it, request enhancements to your change, or reject it.